 Furthermore, some volatility will likely remain a feature particularly within the UK motor portfolio.
-We will continue to monitor changes in PPO propensities and large bodily injury claims.
+We will continue to monitor changes in PPO propensities and large bodily injury claims although in this regard DLG has excess of loss reinsurance protection above a £1 million retention.

 In 2018 and 2019, reserve releases were £404 million and £295 million respectively, and prior year releases in Motor continue to reduce.
 2018 benefited from a £51 million amount as a result of DLG assuming a higher Ogden discount rate of 0%.
 In contrast, at YE19, there was a reserve increase of £17 million as a result of the movement of the Ogden discount rate to -0.25%.
+At H1 20, releases reduced as expected to £123 million (H1 19: £172 million).

-Financial flexibility: Leverage has increased in 2019 but expected to remain relatively low, and strong earnings coverage
+Financial flexibility: Leverage has increased in 2020 but expected to remain relatively low, and strong earnings coverage

 We view DLG's overall financial flexibility as very good.
 Adjusted financial leverage reduced slightly at YE19 and remained low at 14.4% (YE18: 15%), including £259 million of dated subordinated notes and £347 million of restricted tier 1 securities, which qualify for equity credit from us, together with bank debt and an operating lease liability.
-In June 2020, DLG issued £260 million of dated subordinated Tier 2 notes which in itself on a pro-forma YE19 basis will increase adjusted financial leverage by around 7% points.
+In June 2020, DLG issued £260 million of dated subordinated Tier 2 notes which has driven the increase in adjusted financial leverage to around 20% at H1 20.
 However, although leverage will likely be pressured by the Group's dividend policy, we expect it to remain relatively low in relation to the A1 IFSR.